 However, now that I’m not with WP.com, Flora’s Musings won’t appear in your Reader.
 Reader is a free promoting platform that WordPress offer their .com hosted blogs.
 If you’re a WP blog, you may have already noticed that my posts haven’t been showing up in your Reader feed.
 However, 📧subscribing 📧 to my blog will make sure that you never miss a post. 😊

 Thank you to the lovely Kal for the use of her amazing Blogger Spreadsheets and graphics.
 And I also want to say a big THANK YOU to all of YOU.
 Knowing that you take the time to read my reviews, like and/or comment on my posts – it makes me all misty-eyed.

 Posting The Usual Blogginess

-I really enjoy joining in with these weekly memes and try to return as many visits and comments as I can.
-Sorry if I’ve missed anyone this month.
+I try to return as many visits and comments as I can, but, I’m sorry if I’ve missed anyone this month.